szymonm/cdktf-provider-sumologic/README.md

 - [Terraform sumologic Provider](https://github.com/terraform-providers/terraform-provider-sumologic)
 - [Terraform Engine](https://terraform.io)

 If there are breaking changes (backward incompatible) in any of the above, the major version of this project will be bumped.
-While the Terraform Engine and the Terraform sumologic Provider are relatively stable, the Terraform CDK is in an early stage.
-Therefore, it's likely that there will be breaking changes.

 ## Features / Issues / Bugs